oracle-livelabs/oci-core/oci-fullstackdrs/switchover-prechecks/switchover-prechecks.md

     ![modify port 81](./images/port81-edit-new.png)
     ![work request](./images/workrequest-listener-new.png)

     Wait for a few seconds and refresh the browser tab of the MuShop application.
-You should see that the MuShop site can't be reached.
+You should see that the MuShop site can't be reached or Error: Request failed with status code 502.

     ![reverify mushop app](./images/mushop-broken-new.png)